 When a customer mentions you, they may be praising, complaining, offering suggestions, or asking questions.

 You should be aware of all these responses in order to quickly identify what the customer needs and give an appropriate response that will create a positive buzz about your brand.

 Measuring customer sentiment can be tricky.
-Although your company may sometimes be tagged in an online post, often this is not the case.
+Although your company may sometimes be tagged in an online post, this is often not the case.
 You will need to go out and look for mentions of your brand.

-Once you’ve found all of the relevant comments, each of them needs to be assigned a score (e.g. positive, negative, or neutral) so that you can see the wider picture of how people are experiencing your brand.
+Once you’ve found all of the relevant comments, each of them needs to be assigned a score (e.g., positive, negative, or neutral) so that you can see the wider picture of how people are experiencing your brand.

 Perhaps the easiest way to gather and measure all of this data is to use a cloud-based customer experience (CX) optimization platform.
 Such a platform will search for online reviews related to your company and provide easy access to these social reviews and the voice of customers (VoC) with little effort on your part.